diogoff/qstvec/README.md

 * CuPy is optional and only needed if you want to use the GPU backend.
 (To install CuPy, please refer to the official [instructions](https://docs.cupy.dev/en/stable/install.html).)

-After installation, you can import `Statevector` from the package.
+After installation, `from qstvec import Statevector` should work in any Python environment.

 ## Basic usage

-After installation, `from qstvec import Statevector` should work in any Python environment:
+After installation, you can import `Statevector` from the package:

 ```python
 from qstvec import Statevector